What are Canonical Tags in SEO

 Perfect URLs

-Make sure to consistently utilize complete URLs in your canonical tags, which should include the protocol (http or https) and the entire URL.
-This assists in preventing any misunderstandings for search engines.
+Ensure that you always use full URLs in your canonical tags, incorporating the protocol (http or https) along with the complete URL.
+This helps avoid any confusion for search engines

 Be compatible

-Make sure all versions of a page (such as http vs. https, www vs. non-www) have the canonical tag pointing to the preferred version.
-This regularity aids search engines in better comprehending your preferences.
+Ensure that every variant of a page (like http vs. https, www vs. non-www) includes the canonical tag directing to the chosen version.
+This consistency helps search engines to understand your preferences more effectively

 Avoid Canonical Tags on Non-Canonical Pages

-It is usually okay to employ self-referencing canonical tags on the main version of a page, but refrain from using them on non-canonical pages.
-Rather than that, direct these pages straight to the canonical version.
+Using self-referencing canonical tags on the primary version of a page is generally acceptable, but avoid applying them on non-canonical versions.
+Instead, redirect these pages directly to the canonical version.

 Handle page number Properly

-When dealing with content divided into multiple pages, such as a series of blog posts, it is recommended to utilize rel=prev and rel=next tags, as well as canonical tags, to assist search engines in comprehending the connection between the pages.
+When managing content spread across several pages, like a collection of blog entries, it is advisable to implement rel=prev and rel=next tags along with canonical tags to help search engines understand the relationship between the pages

 Common Mistakes to Avoid